 The Ojai jacket embodies just about everything we love about a modern chore jacket because it honors tradition while adding style and versatility points without deviating from what made the chore coat so great to begin with.
 Pre-washed and properly faded 8-oz.
 100% organic cotton is soft, and the Ojai’s cut is just the right amount of roomy.
 It all gets punctuated with slick black ring-buttons that use real brass, bar-tacked pockets, and double stitching all over.
 Getting it dirty and faded will only add to its character, but we’re guessing you’ll take really good care of it.

 This super-dark blue version embodies traditional chore coat style, rugged materials, and American craftsmanship.
 The thick 12oz.
 Cotton duck fabric was woven by Mount Vernon Mills in Georgia, and the style features pewter riveted seams and pockets with big pewter buttons and beautiful white contrast threading.
 There’s a simple single interior pocket, and button cuffs to roll back.
 It’s unlined, roomy, and versatile for both work and play.
+This is a perfect example of how not all denim jackets are trucker jackets.

 Red Kap has made some modifications to the traditional chore with water repellency and a lining for warmth, adding versatility compared to standard versions.
 The blended fabric includes polyester as the predominant fabric to repel moisture and wick sweat but uses 35% cotton for strength and texture.
 Big pockets with red contrast stitch detail add some subtle style, and snaps at the front and the cuffs replace the standard buttons.